dekadentno/css-cheat-sheet/README.md

 # css-cheat-sheet
 So it begins.
 My cheat sheet for CSS.

+### Regards & learning materials
+I was inspired and finally motivated to learn CSS because of [iamshaunjp](https://github.com/iamshaunjp) aka [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) and his fantastic tutorials.

+### HTML elements
+* block elements - always starts on a new line and takes up the full width available (div, fieldset, form, footer, h1-h6, header, li, nav, ol, p, table, ul, video)
+* inline elements - do not start on a new line and only take up as much width as necessary (a, button, i, img, input, label, span, strong, textarea)

 ### Terminology
 * descendants - children + grandchildren + ... of
 * children - only first level